TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Introduction

-Model.
-LLM-for-TS focuses on vertical industries.
-Because of the major disparities in TS across domains, various large models targeting medical TS, industrial TS, and etc must be built and trained from the start; TS-for-LLM needs little or even no training.
-By utilizing plug-in modules, it makes the utilization more general and convenient.
+\textit{Data perspective}.
+LLM-for-TS methods, especially when building a foundation model, necessitate large dataset, but TS is professional, the largest dataset is less than 10GB, which is much smaller than that for NLP \cite{zhou2023fits}; TS-for-LLM methods can use a relatively small dataset as its objective is solely to assist the existing LLM in inferring TS; \textit{Model perspective}.
+LLM-for-TS methods focus on vertical industries.
+Because of the major disparities in TS across domains, various large models targeting medical TS, industrial TS, etc. must be built and trained from the start; TS-for-LLM methods need little or even no training.
+By utilizing plug-in modules, it makes the utilization more general and convenient; \textit{Usage perspective}.
+LLM-for-TS methods are appropriate for instances involving specialists; TS-for-LLM methods maintain LLM's textual capabilities while providing rich complementing semantics, being easily accessible and user-friendly.